coditory/.github/SUPPORT.md

 ## Development Support

-We do out best to use open standards to minimize the initial development friction.
+We do our best to use open standards to minimize the initial development friction.
 Additional instructions are usually added in development guidelines in `DEVELOPMENT.md` in the project root directory.